Reasons Your Hair May Be Falling Out

 - Polycystic Ovarian Syndrome

-What prescription drugs and medical treatments cause hair loss?
+What prescription drugs and medical treatments are potential causes?

-Common medications and treatments for medical conditions can trigger hair loss, including:
+Common medications and treatments for medical conditions can trigger hair thinning issues, including:

 - Acne medications